Esri.com

 The framework now governs hundreds of thousands of pages.

+The new strategy was rolled out right before two additional CMS migrations and made those multi-year projects much easier to navigate.
 Design/stakeholder friction was reduced, go-to-market timelines improved, and trust in the design team grew across the organization.
 And the new designs are performing well:

 45%